peleicht/node-priority-limiter/README.md

 })();
 ```

 The default priority is 0.
 Higher priorities will execute before lower ones.
-Requests with the same priority are resolve in-order of function calling.
+Requests with the same priority are resolved in-order of function calling.

 ```javascript
 await limiter.awaitTurn(1); //priority 1, will execute before default priority 0.